 What’s next for you in terms of applying your legal and business background?

 “I have recently made the move to a management consulting firm with a focus on the legal industry.
 My job is to support law firms of various sizes with their business development, transformation, project management, and operation initiatives.
 In the age of transformation, law firms need to take a proactive approach in addressing the needs of their clients.
-In our current market, I feel that firms are taking a reactive approach and staff inefficiently.
+In our current market, I feel that firms are taking a reactive approach and staff inefficiently.”
+[Since the release of this article, Manny has moved to Microsoft and is now the Director, Global Cloud Privacy & Compliance]

 More about Manny Sahota: